Voyager Denver Article - Meet Tyler + Barb Lindvall of Harmonic Media

 It all started in 2007 when Tyler found himself out of a job for the first time since he was 14 years old.
-The print shop he was working at let him go; the economy was in the gutter, so no one else was hiring and putting it mildly – things were not good.
+The print shop he was working at let him go; the economy was in the gutter, so no one else was hiring, and putting it mildly – things were not good.

 We still don’t know what gave us the courage to start a business.
 We had no idea what we were doing, the odds were against us, and it would definitely be an uphill battle.
-But – we knew we had a good idea, we knew Tyler and Barb had two very unique talents and we had amazing relationships with other people in the industry and welp, things couldn’t get any worse!
+But – we knew we had a good idea, we knew Tyler and Barb had two very unique talents and we had amazing relationships with other people in the industry, and welp, things couldn’t get any worse!
 So we went for it and officially launched Harmonic Media.

-It’s so easy to get lost in the day to day and forget to celebrate our successes.
+It’s so easy to get lost in the day-to-day and forget to celebrate our successes.
 Fourteen years!
-Half of small businesses close up shop after five, so how are we still here?
+Half of the small businesses close up shop after five, so how are we still here?
 We think it’s because of our commitment to vintage core values.
 We’re both from small towns in the midwest; honest business practices are just in our bones.
 From our visual brand to communications, we’ve always prided ourselves in quality – whether that’s our products, customer service, or connection to each other.

 Has it been a smooth road?
 If not, what were some of the struggles along the way?

 Ha!
 No, it has definitely NOT been a smooth road.
 First of all – we’re a married couple with two daughters running a small business, so there’s that.
 But aside from that, we were just kids ourselves when we started Harmonic – we’ve had a lot of growing pains.